-Core gifts are the most tender places inside us.
+Core Gifts are the most tender places inside us.
 We find them wherever we feel the most vulnerable, passionate and authentic.
-They lie at the very heart of our creativity and our love.
+As I describe in my book Deeper Dating, they lie at the very heart of our creativity and our love.
 If we open to them, they guide us inexorably to what matters most to us.
 To ignore them is to commit an act of quiet violence against ourselves.
 This post will help you discover your own core gifts, and will explain the five great hungers of these essential parts of ourselves.

 WHAT ARE YOUR CORE GIFTS?

 To discover your own core gifts, (the work of a lifetime!) begin by asking yourself these three questions: